dinvlad/HyperVision/README.md

     ```
     (you can also specify the number of LEDs at each edge of the screen etc.)

-    As previously, this will show a live preview so you can pick the best spot for the camera.
+    As previously, this will show a live preview, so you can pick the best spot for the camera.

     Once you press a key, it will take measurements from a blank screen and offer you the final preview
     of the calculated LED positions with a cropped screen: